 Specify location of fields in the input file: In this step in the wizard you specify what field in the input file maps to the corresponding field in FastMaint.
-For example, here we have specified that the column "Bought From" in the input file corresponds to the field "Vendor" in FastMaint.
+For example, here we have specified that the column "ModelNo" in the input file corresponds to the field "Model Number" in FastMaint.
 Fields that do not correspond can be left at "<--No match-->".
 Use the scroll bar to go through the entire list of fields.
 Once you are satisfied, click on the Next button to go to the next step.

 Complete the import: Based on your settings in prior steps the Import wizard will read in the data from the input file and create the corresponding items in FastMaint.
 As it proceeds it give you information on items it did not import because of problems (duplicate entries, fields with unexpected format, etc.).
 Once the import is completed you can use this information to fix the input file and run the Import wizard once again on the same file.
 Items that were previously imported will be automatically skipped if the check box "Update existing items if present" was not checked off in the first step.